djetelina/pyCardDeck/docs/examples/poker.rst

             # Imagine some more betting and winner decision here
             self.cleanup()

+This is the core "loop" of Texas Hold'em

+.. code-bloack:: python

         def deal_cards(self, number: int):
-            """
-            Dealer will go through all available players and deal them x number of cards.

-            :param number:  How many cards to deal
-            :type number:   int
-            """
             for _ in range(0, number):
                 for player in self.players:
                     card = self.deck.draw()
                     player.hand.append(card)
                     print("Dealt {} to player {}".format(card, player))

+Dealer will go through all available players and deal them x number of cards.

+.. code-bloack:: python

         def flop(self):
-            """
-            Burns a card and then shows 3 new cards on the table
-            """
             # Burn a card
             burned = self.deck.draw()
             self.deck.discard(burned)